ExpressLRS/Docs/docs/quick-start/lua-howto.md

 !!! warning "WARNING"
 	Do not change parameters while ARMED.
 When a parameter is changed, the module goes into Parameter Commit mode, interrupting the normal loop.
 This could result on a desync on some hardware combination which would result in a FAILSAFE.

+### The Header

+The first line, "Header", will show you some information about your ExpressLRS link.

+The first part will show you the current ExpressLRS TX Module ID, followed by the current status of the link.

+The `0/nnn` is your Packet Counter.
+The second set of numbers should match with your currently selected Packet Rate. e.g. If you've set your Packet Rate to 500Hz, the Packet Counter should show 0/500, which means you're not getting any Bad Packets ( 0 Bad Packets ) and only getting Good Packets ( 500 Good Packets ).
+Any small fluctuation is normal and often goes back to 100% Good Packets, especially when you change a setting and it's commited into memory.

+Should the indicator starts showing Bad Packets, and Good Packets goes down, it isn't a good situation.
+Make sure your module is not overheating and it's still getting good connection with the radio.
+This is most dangerous when you're armed and flying several kilometers/miles out, as this could mean a sudden Failsafe.

+The `Connection Status` indicator shows your current RC link status.
+When not connected to any receiver, it will show a dash (`-`); while a `C` shows up when bound and connected.

+The `Model Mismatched` message will also show up to indicate your are connected to a receiver, but the model selected in your radio is incorrect.
+See the [Model Match](../../software/model-config-match/) page for more info about Model Matching.

 ### Packet Rate and Telemetry Ratio

 These are shown as `Packet Rate` and `Telem Ratio` in the lua script, which allow you to change your performance parameters.